 That means that for every $1 in revenue the company had $0.87 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like GitLab to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+Despite it going down over the last year, this is still a great gross margin, that allows companies like GitLab to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 GitLab's free cash flow came in at $26.8 million in Q2, turning positive over the last year.

 GitLab has burned through $138 thousand of cash over the last 12 months, resulting in a negative 0.66% free cash flow margin.
 This below-average FCF margin stems from GitLab's poor unit economics or a continuous need to reinvest in its business to penetrate the market.

 With a market capitalization of $7.52 billion, GitLab is among smaller companies, but its more than $273.2 million in cash on hand and near break-even free cash flow margins puts it in a stable financial position.